-Figure 101: Assumptions - Create Assumption or Upload Assumption File

 From the Manufacturer Name (required) drop-down menu, click the -Select- drop-down menu to expand the list and select the manufacturer name.

 Complete the Short Description and Text for Assumption file fields.

 Note: The Short Description field is optional and allows for 500 characters of text to provide a summary of the complete assumption you are submitting to CMS.
-The Text for Assumption file field is required and allows for 5000 characters to provide as much detail as possible related to the selected period’s financial submission.
+The Text for Assumption file field is required and allows for 1,000 characters to provide as much detail as possible related to the selected period’s financial submission.